 Clemson had a chance to tie it after Hopkins' second TD, but Boyd's pass for the 2-point conversion was incomplete.

 Michael Ford had a 43-yard kickoff return for LSU to open the second half.
 On first down, Hill broke through the line for a 57-yard touchdown run.
 His 12th rushing touchdown broke Dalton Hilliard's LSU record for a freshman set in 1982.

 Clemson lost Watkins to a right ankle injury on his early fumble.
 X-rays were negative.

 Clemson already was without backup receiver Martavis Bryant, who was suspended for the game for failing to meet academic requirements.

 Clemson's second costly fumble came midway through the third quarter.
-Andre Ellington ran for 8 yards but lost the ball on a hit by defensive end Sam Montgomery.
+Running back Andre Ellington ran for 8 yards but lost the ball when hit by Montgomery.
 Reid recovered the fumble at the Clemson 29, setting up Drew Alleman's 20-yard field goal.

 © 2015 Star Tribune